certbot/certbot/certbot/docs/using.rst

 If you need to delete a certificate, use the ``delete`` subcommand.

+.. note:: Read this and the `Safely deleting certificates`_ sections carefully.
+This is an irreversible operation and must
+          be done with care.

 .. note:: Do not manually delete certificate files from inside ``/etc/letsencrypt/``.
 Always use the ``delete`` subcommand.

 A certificate may be deleted by providing its name with ``--cert-name``. \